THE BANG-FOR-YOUR-BUCK LIST

 With more power and stiffened suspension comes an increased need to provide additional bracing.
 Suspension reinforcements are not only popular, but they’re an indication that you not only care about going fast, but doing so reliably and safely.
 Garagistic offers a wide array of subframe reinforcement kits for both the front subframe, the rear subframe, both, and strut bars.
 You can either weld the kit on your own subframe or send your subframe to get completely welded for you!
 For those looking for some insane support underneath, check out the X-Brace, race proven reliability and performance.

-A new product that just came out to further reinforce the flimsy stock E30 front subframe are clever front control arm ball joint reinforcements.
+A new product that just came out to further reinforce the flimsy stock E30 front subframe is the clever front control arm ball joint reinforcements.
 These are critical for race applications and ensure that your E30 is always on the straight and narrow.
 Installation is easy and accessible, so give it a try!

 - COOLING UPGRADES